xtliu-uestc/UQ_IP_Geolocation/README.md

-# TrustGeo: Trustworthy Geolocation Model
+# Advancing IP Geolocation Robustness Through the Lens of Uncertainty Quantification

-TrustGeo is a model designed for accurate and trustworthy geolocation prediction.
-It combines uncertainty quantification techniques to enhance the reliability of geolocation results.
+This repository provides the original PyTorch implementation of the UQ_IP_Geolocation framework.

 ## Table of Contents
 - [Features](#features)